Polwhele House School

-Polwhele House School is a day and boarding prep school at Polwhele House, near Truro, Cornwall.
+Polwhele House School is a private day school at Polwhele House, near Truro, Cornwall (United Kingdom).
 It follows the thirteen-plus Common Entrance Examination syllabus.

-In 2020, the school announced plans to provide senior school education, slowly extending its leaving age to sixteen, with a Year 9 class to be launched in September 2021.
+In September 2024, the school proceeded with plans to provide senior school education, slowly extending its leaving age to sixteen, with a Year 9 class as of September 2024.

 History

 In 1976 one the school’s founders, Rosemary White, launched a nursery and pre-prep school in her family home in Truro, calling it Boscawen Rose School.
 This was a school for children aged between three and eight.
 By 1981, the high demand for places had encouraged Rosemary and her husband Richard White to open a new school at Polwhele House, transferring most of the Boscawen Rose School pupils there and including older children.
 They were joint heads of the new enterprise, which was to be a co-educational non-denominational Christian preparatory school.
 The leaving age increased to thirteen.